lookshe/nepenthes/website/index.md

 [default template](https://svn.zadzmo.org/repo/nepenthes/head/templates/default.lmt)
 would be a good reference to look.

 The 'markov', 'markov_array', 'link', and 'link_array' sections in the YAML portion are used to define variables that are passed to the templating engine.
 All are optional, but not having any would result in a purely static document for every request.

+Booleans allow for templates to have optional parts, randomly included or not at the requested probability.
+For example, setting a boolean 'second_paragraph' to '15' will include the given text on 15% of generated pages.

 - markov: Fills a variable with markov babble.
   - name: Variable name passed to the template.